MeteorBlitz/FoodHub/README.md

 > This lets you keep testing the app with your own fresh mock data link.

 ---

 ## ✨ Features Completed

 - 🔥 Splash Screen with Logo Animation
+- 🔐 Firebase-based Login & Registration
 - 🔑 Login Screen with DataStore to save login state
+- 🧾 Register Screen with Firebase Auth & User Profile update
-  ➕ Google Sign-In using Firebase Authentication
+- ➕ Google Sign-In using Firebase Authentication
 - 🏠 Home Screen displaying restaurants and food items
 - 🍽️ Details Screen for individual restaurant/food
 - 👤 Profile Screen with Logout